-Even though it has only been thrust into the spotlight fairly recently, turmeric has been around for centuries.
-In fact, it’s a pretty common spice, and it’s an important one in Ayurveda.
-The golden yellow root has a long history of use for cooking and medicinal purposes, and it even works well as a coloring agent!
+Although it has only been thrust into the spotlight fairly recently, turmeric has been around for centuries.
+In fact, it’s a pretty commonly used spice, and it’s an important one in Ayurvedic healing.
+This golden yellow root has a long history of use for cooking and medicinal purposes, and it even works well as a coloring agent!

 Actually, I find that using this colorful spice can be kinda stressful.
-Anyone else get heart palpitations thinking about its bright yellow color staining everything in your kitchen?
+Anyone else get heart palpitations thinking about its bright yellow color staining your clothes and everything in your kitchen?
 Yes, and the essential oil can also stain.
-Just make sure you dilute well and be careful when using it near clothing.
+Just make sure you dilute it well and be careful when using it near clothing.

 Turmeric essential oil has a light, earthy aroma that is slightly milder than that of the spice.
-It blends well with several other spice oils like black pepper, ginger, cinnamon, and cardamom, as well as many citrus oils.
+And just as in cooking, it blends well with several other spice oils like black pepper, ginger, cinnamon, and cardamom, as well as many citrus oils.

 4 Turmeric Essential Oil Benefits

-Most essential oils have numerous benefits, and turmeric is no exception.
+Most essential oils have numerous benefits for your health and well-being, and turmeric is no exception.
 Here are just a few:

 Turmeric is probably most well-known as an anti-inflammatory powerhouse—inside and out.
 In fact, the reasons most people use turmeric supplements are to help with inflammation and pain.
 The good news is that the essential oil possesses anti-inflammatory properties as well!

 Although human studies are lacking, one animal study found that turmeric essential oil showed significant antioxidant and anti-inflammatory activity [source].
-In fact, turmeric essential oil is frequently used in blends formulated for aches and pains and inflammation.
+In fact, turmeric essential oil is frequently used in blends formulated for aches and pains caused by inflammatory conditions.

 So next time you’re whipping up an essential oil blend to help with inflammation and/or pain, consider boosting its anti-inflammatory properties by adding some turmeric to the mix!

 The warm, earthy scent of turmeric essential oil is considered to be very grounding.
 Many individuals find earthy aromas such as vetiver and frankincense to be quite balancing and calming, and the same goes for turmeric.
-Interestingly, turmeric essential oil is even being used as a treatment for brain disorders [source], anxiety [source], and depression [source].
+Interestingly, turmeric essential oil is even being studied for use as a treatment for brain disorders [source], anxiety [source], and depression [source].

 Whenever things are hectic and you need a few moments to chill out and center yourself, try some turmeric along with your other grounding and balancing oils.

 Turmeric essential oil contains curcumin, which is widely known for its powerful antioxidant properties [source].
-Antioxidants are important to our general health and well-being due to their ability to scavenge free radicals that contribute to poor health and aging.
-Because of its antioxidant and antibacterial properties, it’s no wonder that turmeric is frequently used in skin [source] and hair care formulations.
+Antioxidants are critical to our general health and well-being for their ability to scavenge free radicals that contribute to illness and aging.
+Because of its many beneficial effects, it’s no wonder that turmeric is frequently used in skin [source] and hair care formulations.

-A simple way to add turmeric to your current skin care and hair care regimen is to add a couple of drops of the essential oil to your favorite cleanser, moisturizer, or shampoo!
+A simple way to add turmeric to your current skin and hair care regimen is to add a couple of drops of the essential oil to your favorite cleanser, moisturizer, or shampoo.

 There are a number of ways that turmeric essential oil can be used.
 Really, the sky’s the limit!

-However, if you need some ideas to get you started, I’ve included a few recipes for you below.
-Just remember, as I mentioned above, turmeric has the potential to leave a stain, so just make sure to keep it away from your clothing.
+However, if you need some ideas to get started, I’ve included a few recipes below.
+Just remember, turmeric has the potential to leave a stain, so make sure to keep it away from your clothing.

 1. Inflammation Massage Oil

 Turmeric is a wonderful addition to a massage oil formulated for pain relief and detoxing.
-Plus, it has the added bonus of a grounding aroma, so you can relax and get centered while you’re getting some relief for sore muscles and joints.
-This recipe is great for detoxifying, inflammation, AND relaxation.
+Plus, it provides a grounding aroma, so you can relax and get centered while getting some relief for your sore muscles and joints.
+This recipe is great for detox, inflammation, AND relaxation.